andy-byers/CalicoDB/doc/design.md

 ### Tree
 As mentioned earlier, CalicoDB uses B<sup>+</sup>-trees, hereafter called trees, to store records on disk.
 Every tree is rooted on some database page, called its root page.
-The tree that is rooted on the first database page is called the schema tree.
+The tree that is rooted on the first database page is called the main tree.
-The schema tree is used to maintain a name-to-root mapping for the other trees, if any exist.
+The main tree is used to maintain a name-to-root mapping for the other trees, if any exist.
 Additional trees will be rooted on pages after the second database page, which is always a pointer map page (see [Pointer Map](#pointer-map)).
 Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.
 Merges/rotations are performed when a node has become totally empty.